Ashby-de-la-Zouch: Media

-Television signals can only be received from the Sutton Coldfield TV transmitter which broadcast programmes from Birmingham.
+Television signals can only be received from the Sutton Coldfield TV transmitter which broadcasts programmes from Birmingham.
 However, BBC East Midlands and ITV Central are also received through cable and satellite television such as Freesat and Sky.

 Local radio stations are BBC Radio Leicester, Smooth East Midlands, Capital Midlands, Hits Radio East Midlands, Greatest Hits Radio Midlands, and Hermitage FM, a community based station.

 Local newspapers are Ashby Nub News and Leicester Mercury.

 Culture

 Every May, Ashby holds an arts festival sponsored by the district council.
 This features local artists, musicians, songwriters, poets, performers, and story tellers.
 The multiple sites around the town host exhibitions, musical performances, workshops and talks, and the town centre is decorated with flags and an outdoor gallery.

 Ashby Statutes, a travelling funfair, is held every September.
 Instituted by Royal Statute, it was originally a hiring fair, where domestic servants and farmworkers would be hired for the year.
 During the fair in the 21st century, Market Street, the main road through the town (the former A50 trunk road), is closed for nearly a week.
 The traffic is diverted along narrower roads either side of Market Street.
 Locals call this event "The Statutes".

 A song "Ashby de la Zouch (Castle Abbey)", written by Al Hoffman, Milton Drake and Jerry Livingston, was recorded by the Merry Macs in 1946 on Decca No. 18811.
 It includes the lines "If you wanna smooch and be happy as a pooch, go to Ashby de la Zouch by the sea."
 (Ashby-de-la-Zouch is close to the centre of England, almost as far from the sea as is possible.)
-In April 1946 the American jazz bassist and composer Charles Mingus recorded a tune called "Ashby de la Zouch" with his band.
+In April 1946, the American jazz bassist and composer Charles Mingus recorded a tune called "Ashby de la Zouch" with his band.
 The title or choice of song could have been an acknowledgement of guitarist Irving Ashby, who took part in the recording.
 Ashby-de-la-Zouch is twinned with Pithiviers in north-central France.

-Ashby-de-la-Zouch is mentioned in Ivanhoe, the novel by Sir Walter Scott set in 1194, as "the lists at Ashby" and as “the lists at Ashby-de-la-Zouch”, suggesting that jousting may once have taken place in the town (lists being the barriers through which the respective steeds charge during a joust).
+Ashby-de-la-Zouch is mentioned in Ivanhoe, the novel by Sir Walter Scott set in 1194, as "the lists at Ashby" and as "the lists at Ashby-de-la-Zouch", suggesting that jousting may once have taken place in the town (lists being the barriers through which the respective steeds charge during a joust).
 The same phrase is used in the original computer game Defender of the Crown, which apparently drew inspiration from Scott's novel.